kjeram/mask-detection-system/README.md

-# mask-detection-system
+# Automated System for COVID-19 Transmission Prevention

-A mask detection system meant to run on a Raspberry Pi.
+A mask detection system that also features body temperature measurement using a thermal camera.
+It is designed to run on a Raspberry Pi.

-Dataset is gathered from [here](https://www.kaggle.com/rjouba/dataset).

 Face detection models used in this project can be found [here](https://github.com/spmallick/learnopencv/tree/master/FaceDetectionComparison/models).